AdamWei-boop/AdamWei-boop.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 Kang Wei was elected to the Young editorial board of CCF-C Journal "Cybersecurity"
 - *2023.10*: &nbsp;🎉🎉 Kang Wei won the IEEE VTC2023-Fall Volunteer Service Award
 - *2023.08*: &nbsp;🎉🎉 Our paper has been accepted by Proceedings of the IEEE
 - *2023.06*: &nbsp;🎉🎉 Our paper has won the excellent academic paper award from Chinese Institute of Electronics